dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 ## Final Words

-I've meant to write this blog post for a long time but never found the time up until recently.
+I've meant to write this blog post for a long time but never found the time to do it up until recently.
 My background is mainly C#, which is what I have been programming for more than ten years now and what I am still doing today.
 In the last three years I have taught myself F# and fallen madly in love with it.
-A lot of my friends and co-workers ask me what I like so much about F# and I decided to put it all down into writing.
+As a convert I get often asked what I like about F# so much and therefore I decided to put everything into writing.
 The list is obviously not complete and only a recollection of my own take on the main benefits of F#.
 If you think that I have missed something then please do not hesitate and let me know in the comments below.
-I see this blog post as an ever evolving resource where I can point people towards to who have an interest in F#.
+I see this blog post as an ever evolving resource where I hope to point people to who have an interest in F#.

 This blog post is also part of the [F# Advent Calendar 2018]() which has been kindly organised by [Sergey Tihon]() again.
 Sergey does not only organise the [yearly F# Advent Calendar](), but also runs a [weekly F#]() newsletter.
-[Subscribe to his newsletter]() or [follow him on Twitter]() and stay up to date with the latest on F#!
+[Subscribe to his newsletter]() or [follow him on Twitter]() and stay up to date with the latest developments on F#!

 ## Useful F# Resources